2023 Solar Incentives Guide for Southside, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These may come in the form of property tax exemptions, which can let you exclude the value of your solar system when paying property tax on your house.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These may come in the form of property tax exemptions, which can let you exclude the value of your solar system when calculating the taxes you pay on your home.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives